mottjes/cpp_modules/README.md

 ### Description

 This are 10 C++ modules with a series of exercises which are designed to learn and understand the specificities of the language and Object-Oriented Programming!
-In order to understand more read the subject pfds inside each module directorys.
+In order to understand more read the subject pdf inside each module directorys.

 ### Module List